uc-cdis/cdis-data-client/README.md

 ```
 If this flag is set, the gen3-client will attempt to use the Shepherd API to upload files, falling back to Fence/Indexd in case of failure.

+>You may also need to configure the version of the Shepherd API that the client will interact with.
+This is set to a default of Shepherd `v2.0.0`, but can
+>be raised or lowered by passing the `min-shepherd-version` flag to `gen3-client configure`, e.g.:
+>```
+>$ gen3-client configure --profile=myprofile --cred=/path/to/cred --apiendpoint=https://example.com --use-shepherd=true --min-shepherd-version=1.3.0
+>```

 ### Uploading File Metadata to Shepherd
 The Shepherd API supports uploading file metadata when uploading data files.